 What does the competition look like?
 Is this a very competitive niche where this business carved out a very loyal group of customers?
 What’s the actual quality of the competition?
 What’s the growth potential?

-Light competition or heavy competition can both be good or bad depending on the full picture, but there’s no way of knowing that until doing an in-depth look at what competition is actually there.
+Light competition or heavy competition can both be good or bad depending on the full picture.
+However, evaluating the competitive landscape is an essential part of the due diligence process.

 Out-of-the-Box Advice People Won’t Tell You

 There’s plenty of advice out there for acquiring an ecommerce business.
-Honing the due diligence skills requires experience, and understanding what little steps long-time professionals take that give them that extra bit of information to find the truly great deals while avoiding hidden landmines.
+Honing the due diligence skills requires experience, and understanding there’s a number of nuances involved to find the truly great deals while avoiding hidden landmines.

 Speak to Suppliers Before You Buy a Business